beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-4-Exception-Handling/3-4-1-Exception-Handling.md

  Because of this error the program skipped over the code lines under the “try” statement and went directly to the exception line

- Since this error fell within the IOError guidelines it printed “Unable to open or read the data in the file

-” to our console
+ Since this error fell within the IOError guidelines it printed “Unable to open or read the data in the file” to our console

  When writing simple programs we can sometimes get away with only one except statement, but what happens if another error occurs that is not caught by the IOError?
 If that happened we would need to add another except statement